 It’s only natural to be scared in the midst of battle.
 It’s a normal reaction, you don’t really get less scared as you get more experienced at it, only better at managing it.
 Fear is part of what makes us human.

 This emotional reaction however was deadly when facing a bogeyman who actively feed on it.
 We’d only survived the fight in the woods thanks to Simon Abendroth’s magical brew.
-With around twenty bodies in the tunnel, the Innocent, the ironic name I’d given the bogeyman was pulsing with power from the feast.
+With around twenty bodies in the tunnel the Innocent --the ironic name I’d given the bogeyman -- was pulsing with power from the feast.
 Her little hand flew through the air faster than was possible even for some of the strongest inhumans.
-She carved Lisa’s chest, arms and legs to ribbons, not deep enough to kill, but enough the make all her muscles useless until she’s regenerate.
+She carved Lisa’s chest, arms and legs to ribbons, not deep enough to kill, but enough the make all her muscles useless until she’d regenerate.

 “Kaleb!”
 I yelled.
 “Whammy her!”